DHTMLX/docs-kanban/docs/api/config/toolbar_api_config.md

 api: object
 ```
 :::info
-In this case, the internal api of JS Kanban is used for the *search bar* and *controls for adding columns and rows* located on the Toolbar
+In this case, the internal api of Kanban is used for the *search bar* and *controls for adding columns and rows* located on the Toolbar
 :::

 ### Example